Also known as the hen harrier or marsh hawk, the northern harrier can be found in Chesapeake Bay marshes during winter, flying low to hunt for prey.

 The northern harrier is a slender, medium-sized raptor with long, broad wings and a rounded tail.
 These birds have flat, owl-like faces, yellow legs and small, sharply hooked beaks.
 Females are larger than males, though both sexes have black-banded tails and white rumps.
 When viewed from above, males appear gray.
 When viewed from below, they appear white.
 Females and immature birds are brown with white undersides.

-Northern harriers can be found in open habitats with low ground cover, including grasslands, marshes, meadows, wetlands, riparian forests and pastures.
+Found in open habitats with low ground cover, including grasslands, marshes, meadows, wetlands, riparian forests and pastures.

 Northern harriers rely on vision and hearing to capture prey and fly low to the ground while hunting.
 They feed on small mammals, reptiles, amphibians and birds.